 No decisions have been made yet about winter and spring sports.
 While there may be some team and individual workouts for students who are here, this will be done in small groups following appropriate public health guidelines.
 We were able to do this successfully throughout the fall semester.

 With the new 2020-21 academic calendar, has the date for Commencement for the Class of 2021 changed?

-No. We are planning to celebrate Commencement with the Class of 2021 on Friday, May 21, 2021, as scheduled.
-We have not changed the date.
-The Class of 2020 is having a special ceremony that will take place on Sunday, May 30, 2021, since the in-person ceremony was canceled this year.
+We are planning to celebrate Commencement with the Class of 2021 on Friday, May 21, 2021, as scheduled.
+The Class of 2020 is having a special ceremony that will take place on Sunday, May 30, 2021, since the in-person ceremony was canceled last year.
+We are currently planning for on-campus ceremonies on both dates as health and safety allows.

-We continue to work in conjunction with CDC recommendations as well as guidelines issued by the state, city and county.
-Unfortunately, we have determined that we will not host weddings for the remainder of 2020 due to the external nature of those in attendance.
-We also will be suspending our ability to accept applications for future weddings at this time and plan to revisit our ability to do so in January 2021.
+Because of our ongoing safety concerns, the university has determined that we will not host weddings for the remainder of the 2020–2021 academic year, which includes all scheduled through May 31, 2021.
+We are unable to accept new applications at this time.
+We will revisit our ability to to accept applications for future weddings in March of 2021.
 Visit the Event Management website for more information.
 Additional questions may be directed to Campus Life at 314-935-3443.

-How many faculty and staff will be on campus during the fall semester?
+How many faculty and staff will be on campus during the spring semester?

 All Danforth Campus units have been directed to have faculty and staff return to work only in cases where their physical presence is required to complete their duties.
 All other employees will continue to work remotely.
 All unit plans for returning to campus must be approved by the Provost or Executive Vice Chancellor and Chief Administrative Officer based on a careful review of the need for staff to be on campus and compliance with physical distancing and other public health requirements.
 Staggered staff arrangements are encouraged.